Featured Coach: Dr Rona Mackenzie on Human Performance

 What does Wellbeing explore?

-Within the wellbeing sphere, our core areas of focus are: Physical wellbeing – nutrition, sleep, self-care, movement, lifestyle design, wellness Social wellbeing – social skills, relationships, support networks, resilience.
+Within the wellbeing sphere, our core areas of focus are: Physical wellbeing – nutrition, sleep, self-care, movement, lifestyle design, wellness.
+Social wellbeing – social skills, relationships, support networks, resilience.
 Emotional wellbeing – reflective practice, self-compassion, self-awareness, mindfulness, coping strategies, coping thresholds, stress and pressure responses, growth mindset, mental wealth.
 Professional wellbeing – purpose, balance, leader influence, professional boundaries, time management, goal setting.
+These aspects are further explored by Dr Rona Mackenzie, our featured coach on Human Performance.

 …and critically the impact these aspects have on optimum human performance.